rodrigo1110/SEC/refactor/Sec/DEMOTESTS.md

 ```shell
 check [receiver_sender] [receiver_id]
 ```
-Accept the movement, using the **receive** command and the id previously saved.
+Accept the movement, using the **receive** command and the movement id previously saved.
 Then, see if the balance has changed
 ```shell
 receive [password_receiver] [receiver_id] [movement_id]
 check [password_receiver] [receiver_id]
 ```
-To see all movements related to an account, use the **audit** command
+To see all confirmed/rejected movements related to an account, use the **audit** command
 ```shell
 audit [password_receiver] [receiver_id]
 ```